 It is impossible to measure the impact such a privilege would have on one’s life.

-Thy friend put in thy bosome: wear his eies Still in thy heart, that he may see what’s there.
-If cause require, thou art his sacrifice; Thy drops of bloud must pay down all his fear: But love is lost, the way of friendship’s gone, Though David had his Jonathan, Christ his John. ~From The […]
+THE CHURCH PORCH George Herbert Thy friend put in thy bosome: wear his eies Still in thy heart, that he may see what’s there.
+If cause require, thou art his sacrifice; Thy drops of bloud must pay down all his fear: But love is lost, the way of friendship’s gone, Though David had his Jonathan, […]

 Christmas by George Herbert The shepherds sing; and shall I silent be?
 My God, no hymn for Thee?
 My soul’s a shepherd too: a flock it feeds Of thoughts, and words, and deeds.
 The pasture is Thy Word; the streams, Thy grace Enriching all the place.
 Shepherd and flock shall sing, and all my powers […]